Can a Texas POA Delegate Authority?

 The 2017 changes are also important for the son in this example because the law now demands that third parties must accept the authority of a durable POA or object based on specific, valid legal grounds through a strict procedure.
 The car dealership must accept the son’s authority to transfer the car, or follow the appropriate procedure to object.
 They cannot simply refuse the son’s authority and demand that their employee be named as agent.

 A qualified estate planning attorney can help you determine whether to establish a power of attorney, evaluate your best options for an agent, guide you through the process for doing so, and aid a named POA in how to properly effect decisions such as selling a car.
-In Harris County, Texas, contact the Meineke Law Firm to schedule a consultation for establishing or effectuating a power of attorney, or with any other questions relating to estate planning.
+In Harris County, Texas, contact the Leigh B. Meineke Law Firm to schedule a consultation for establishing or effectuating a power of attorney, or with any other questions relating to estate planning.
 Our Texas estate planning lawyer will work with you to create an estate plan that meets your needs and achieves your goals.